wwrinkle/Mark_E_Markov/README.md

 ### Beat

 Using librosa's beat_track, Mark knows when the last beat is played within a given chunk.
-That information + tempo are used to calculate the theatrical next beat when playing back a response.
+That information + tempo are used to calculate the theoretical next beat when playing back a response.

 ## Musical Response